KingLema/KingLema/README.md

-- 👋 Hi, I’m @KingLema
+- 👋 Hi, I’m @elishalema
-- 👀 I’m interested in coding and programming
+- 👀 I’m interested in coding, graphics and programming
-- 🌱 I’m currently learning php and my sql
+- 🌱 I’m currently learning dart and flutter.
 - 💞️ I’m looking to collaborate on different coding techniques
-- 📫 You can contact me on elishalema12@gmail.com or trifacegame452@outlook.com
+- 📫 You can contact me on elishalema12@gmail.com or elishalema@outlook.com

 <!---
 KingLema/KingLema is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.